Toshbrown/tosh-databox/README.md

 - proxy brakes if http2 upgrade is attempted (curl dose this by default)
 - proxy has no support for websockets

-- password is hard coded
-- need to generate app qr code

 - These are a bit tricky right now we use the C binding for zmq co cant use GOs multi arch support ;-( we may need to use multiple docker files ad QMU or have an arm build server
   - build the databox command in a container so you dont need go installed